2bit-hack/poketto/README.md

-# poketto
+# pokétto

-A Work In Progress PokeDex made using React Native and pokeapi
+pokétto is a Pokedex written in React Native, using pokeapi